daschwanden/grr/codelabs/how-to-add-a-flow.md

 ## Before you begin...
 Duration: 1

-This text assumes you
+This code lab assumes that you
 - understand [GRR's basic concepts](https://www.grr-response.com/),
 - read through [GRR's documentation](https://grr-doc.readthedocs.io/) and
 - are familiar with [GRR's code base on GitHub](https://github.com/google/grr).

 You can follow the [Developing GRR guide](https://grr-doc.readthedocs.io/en/latest/developing-grr/index.html) to learn what you should install on your machine and how to run GRR locally.

 The code you'll be touching is mostly Python.
-You shouldn't need to be an expert on it to follow along, but if you want some resources you can check out [one of many tutorials online](https://www.w3schools.com/python/).
+You don't need to be an expert to follow along, but if you want more background you can check out [one of many tutorials online](https://www.w3schools.com/python/).

 <!-- ------------------------ -->
 ## Defining the input, outputs and progress for your Flow
-Duration: 2
+Duration: 5

-The input and outputs of your Flow are its public interface.
-The input is provided by the user (via API or UI) when starting it.
-The outputs are what you will provide back to them.
-Progress is an optional message that give users some feedback of how much the flow has processed so far - this is more important for flows that take longer to process, or are running something multiple times (e.g. "collected 1 out of 10 files").
+The input and output of your Flow are its public interface.
+The input is provided by the user (via the API or the UI) when starting the Flow.
+The output is what will be provided back to them.
+Progress is an optional message that gives users some feedback of how much the Flow has processed so far - this is more important for Flows that take longer to process, or are running something multiple times (e.g. "collected 1 out of 10 files").

 You'll need to define a ```.proto``` and an equivalent ```RDFValue``` for each.
 Let's go through an example.